Java with Docker in Visual Studio Code

 Deploying images to Azure App Service

-To log into Azure, run Azure Login from the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)).
-You can then sign into your account using the Device Login flow.
-Click on Copy & Open to open your default browser.
+To log into Azure, after installing the Azure Account extensions, you can run Azure: Sign in from the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)).
+You then sign into your account using the Device Login flow.
+Click on Copy & Open in the notification to open your default browser.

 Paste in the access code and continue the sign in process.

 You can now right click on an image in Docker Hub or an Azure Container Registry and choose Deploy Image to Azure App Service.